Welcome to today's edition of the Rush 24-7 podcast.

 However, do you know how many volts Chevrolet has sold?

-Despite Obama's billions of tax dollars shoveled into the bailout and his ceaseless campaign on behalf of alternative energy.
+But here's a story about that by Mark Tepscott, the Washington Examiner, and a pull quote from his piece: Despite Obama's billions of tax dollars shoveled into the bailout and his ceaseless campaign on behalf of alternative energy, the endless lectures to the American public by big green environmentalists,

-The endless lectures to the American public by big green environmentalists, the never-ending blandishments from the likes of the EPA, endorsements from every politically correct celebrity on either side of the Mississippi River.
+the never-ending blandishments from the likes of the EPA, endorsements from every politically correct celebrity on either side of the Mississippi River, all of the time Obama has spent personally endorsing it.

 The Chevrolet Vault has sold exactly 1,703 cars.

-Now, what was what is Obama's goal?
+Now, what was, what is Obama's goal?

 He wants a million of these things on the road by 2015.

-And here we are at halfway through 2012, and he's got 1,700.
+And here we are halfway through 2012, and he's got 1,700.

-Now, I uh they're going to be subsidizing a lot of cars and a lot of money to get that many on the road.
+Not a lot of money to get that many on the road.

 John Boehner, a lot of people talking about Boehner's tough talk at the New York Economic Club.

-We've got sound bites.
+We've got soundbites.

 He said tax increases off the table.